-- Student Portal: for accessing student induction, study skills support, careers and employability resources, student wellbeing advice. - The Virtual Learning Environment (VLE): This gives access to materials (including lessons, activities and assignments) for each module studied. - The VLE also includes a range of additional study resources such as: - Online student café and discussion areas which allow students to communicate with each other. - Past examination papers and examiners' commentaries; these provide generic feedback from assessment and guidance on writing examinations. - Employability skills module; guidance on how to manage your career in the future. - Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - Programme Handbook: This tells students how to access available resources and assessment and examinations procedures. - Module subject guides for each module studied; these introduce and develop the topics. - The Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - University of London library: Registered students may use the resources located within the Senate House library. - A University of London email account and web area for personal information management.
+- Student Portal: for accessing student induction, study skills support, careers and employability resources, student wellbeing advice. - University of London Careers Service offers tailored careers and employability support to students whatever their course, wherever they are studying, and whether they are starting, developing, or changing their career.
+Support includes webinars led by careers consultants, employer and alumni panel events and a range of online careers resources. - The Virtual Learning Environment (VLE): This gives access to materials (including lessons, activities and assignments) for each module studied. - The VLE also includes a range of additional study resources such as: - Online student chat room and discussion areas which allow students to communicate with each other. - Past examination papers and examiners' commentaries- these provide generic feedback from assessment and guidance on writing examinations. - Employability skills module- guidance on how to manage your career in the future. - Programme Handbook: This tells students how to access available resources and assessment and examinations procedures. - Module subject guides for each module studied: These introduce and develop the topics. - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - University of London library: Registered students may use the resources located within the Senate House library. - A University of London email account and web area for personal information management.